-Since moving to Juneau, Alaska, in 2010, I have written freelance features for The Juneau Empire.
+While living in Juneau, Alaska, in 2010-2013, I wrote freelance features for The Juneau Empire.

 I have won the following awards from the Virginia Press Association for 2009 coverage: First Place, Investigative Reporting; Third Place, Editorial Writing; Third Place, Education Writing.